What Is Anterior Cervical Decompression And Fusion Surgery (ACDF)?

 It is not uncommon for patients to experience “reminder” pain after surgery.
 This is when a patient begins to experience the same symptoms as they had before surgery.
 While this is common in recovery from spine surgery we understand that this can be very concerning to our patients.
 We encourage you to call the office with any concerns you may have after surgery.

-What To Avoid Before Surgery
+What Should I Avoid Before ACDF Surgery?

 We ask that you refrain from taking any nonsteroidal anti-inflammatory medicines 10 days before and 10 weeks after surgery such as: